March and April, 2014

 Social time to “mix and mingle”

-Free snack items will be provided by the GSW
+Free snack items including pizza are provided by the GSW.

 As for all GSW general meetings, members and guests are welcome to socialize, meet Board members and ride leaders, learn more about the club, and enjoy some free snacks.